josh-mchugh/rediscovering-javascript/chapter-3/README.md

 ## multiple-default-parameters.js
 This example demonstrates how to use multiple default paramters.
 This feature allows for functions to be called missing some tailing parameters and have the default values be used.
 When in a situation when a paramter is not availble and is not a tailing paramter, undfined can be used to enable the default parameters.

+## mixed-default-parameters.js
+This example demonstrates how JavaScript will allow us to use mixed parameters within the function signature.
+It is recommended that default parameters be trailing parameters.